GovReady/govready-q/docs/source/migration_guide_086_090.rst

      - Every user gets a portfolio with their name for which user is the portfolio_owner.
 For every organization, a portfolio is created with the same name and associating the organization projects with the portfolio.
 Users get access to the projects.
    * - project_view, project_add, project_change, project_delete
      - Permissions on Project objects.
 Currently everyone who has one of these has all of these permissions.
-     - If user has project_membership on project user gets project_view, project_add, project_change.
+     - If user has project_membership on project, user gets project_view, project_add, project_change.
 If user has project_membership on project and project_membership admin flag True, user also gets project_delete.
 If user has task object for a project, user gets project_view, project_add, project_change.
 If user is a guest of a discussion object for a project, user gets project_view, project_add, project_change.